Malacca Sultanate: Portuguese invasion

-By the 15th century, Europe had developed an insatiable appetite for spices.
-At that time, spice trade was virtually monopolised by the Venetian merchants via a convoluted trade route through Arabia and India, which in turn linked to its source in Spice Islands via Malacca.
-Upon becoming king in 1481, John II of Portugal determined to break this chain and control the lucrative spice trade directly from its source.
-This led to the expansion of Portuguese sea exploration, pioneered by Vasco da Gama, into the east coasts of India that had resulted in the establishment of Portuguese stronghold in Calicut.
+By the 15th century, Europe had developed an appetite for spices.
+At that time, the spice trade was virtually monopolised by Venetian merchants via a convoluted trade route through the Arabian Peninsula and India, which in turn linked to its source in the Maluku Islands via Malacca.
+Upon becoming king in 1481, John II of Portugal decided to break this chain and control the lucrative spice trade directly from its source.
+This led to the expansion of Portuguese sea exploration, pioneered by Vasco da Gama, into the east coasts of India that resulted in the establishment of Portuguese stronghold in Calicut.

-Years later, during the reign of Manuel I, a fidalgo named Diogo Lopes de Sequeira was assigned to analyse the trade potentials in Madagascar and Malacca.
+Years later, during the reign of Manuel I, a fidalgo named Diogo Lopes de Sequeira was assigned to analyse trade potential in Madagascar and Malacca.
 He arrived in Malacca on 1 August 1509 carrying with him a letter from the King.
 His mission was to establish trade with Malacca.
 The Tamil Muslims who were now powerful in the Malaccan court and friendly with Tun Mutahir, the Bendahara, were hostile towards the Christian Portuguese.
 The Gujarati merchants who were also Muslims and had known the Portuguese in India, preached a holy war against "the infidels".
-Unfortunately, because of the dissension between Mahmud Shah and Tun Mutahir, a plot was hatched to kill de Sequeira, imprison his men and capture the Portuguese fleet anchored off the Malacca River.
-The plot leaked out and de Sequeira managed to escape from Malacca in his ship, leaving behind several of his men as captives.
+Because of the dissension between Mahmud Shah and Tun Mutahir, a plot was hatched to kill de Sequeira, imprison his men and capture the Portuguese fleet anchored off the Malacca River.
+The plot leaked out and de Sequeira managed to escape from Malacca in his ship, leaving behind several of his men who were taken captive.

 In April 1511 Afonso de Albuquerque, who was the Portuguese expedition leader together with his armada, arrived in Malacca to sever its Islamic and Venetian trade.
 His intention was described in his own words when he arrived to Malacca:

 The Portuguese launch their first attack on 25 July 1511, but this was met with failure.
 Albuquerque then launched another attack on 15 August 1511, which proved successful as Malacca was captured on that day.
 The Portuguese constructed a fortress called A Famosa using rocks and stones taken from Muslim graves, mosques, and other buildings.
 Several churches and convents, a bishop's palace, and administrative buildings such as the governor's palace were built.
 The Portuguese imposed higher taxes on Chinese traders and restricted their ownership of land.
 The news of the city's capture reached the Ming dynasty of China; the Chinese were also displeased about the kidnapping of many Chinese children by the Portuguese in Tuen Mun.
 In retaliation for Portugal's activity in Malacca, several Portuguese were later killed by the Chinese in the battles of Tunmen and Xicaowan in China.